alvarolorentedev/all-commits-direct-to-prod/content/_index.md

 🟢 All Metrics

 {{% note %}}
-Mention Normally Devs are ask for delivery speed and stability Devops culture is based on colaboration on runing everything as a team of developers that at the same time observe operations.
+- Mention Normally developers are ask for delivery speed, and operations counterpart stability.
+- Devops culture is based on collaboration on running everything as a team of developers that at the same time observe operations.
+- Ops need to become a tool creator for teams, and not run their operations.
 {{% /note %}}

 ---